tom-hoffman/modular-playground/docs/getting-started-with-circuit-python.md

       and the neopixels will turn white.
     * Then select the CIRCUITPY drive as the "host folder."
   * For Ubunutu: DON'T use https://code.circuitpython.org!!! (not sure why it doesn't work)
-    * Bare Text Editor and screen in the terminal seems to be the way to go.
+    * Bare Text Editor and `screen` in the terminal seems to be the way to go.
 If it doesn't work it doesn't work directly!
+    * Serial connection with `screen /dev/ttyACM0 115200`
     * This incantation might help, from the repl:
         ```
         import storage